 The Process of Culture Change Needs to Be Faster

-Any organizational change can be difficult.
-At best, the process moves forward slower than the challenge of your strategic objectives would like.
+We know from project postmortem data, that any organizational change can be difficult.
+At best, the adoption of new ways moves forward slower and less consistently than the challenge of your strategic objectives requires.
 But there are ways to speed up culture change.

 The First Step to Increase the Speed of Culture Change

-The very first step is to be crystal clear about the kind of corporate culture you currently have (by assessing your current organizational culture) and the desired culture required to enable your winning strategy.
+The very first step is to be crystal clear about the kind of corporate culture you currently have by:

-Because strategy must go through culture and people to be effectively executed, you must not only be crystal clear on your corporate strategy, but also on the specific cultural attributes required to reach the SMART goals that you have set for your business.
+Because strategy must go through culture and people to be effectively executed, you must not only be crystal clear on your corporate strategy, but also on the specific cultural attributes required to achieve your strategic priorities.

 Background: The “How” and the “What”